 Black to play

-We can notice a few things: first of all, the center is completely closed, and we already know that in such positions the knight is usually superior.
+We can notice a few things: first of all, the center is completely closed.
+And, we already know that in such positions the knight is usually superior.
 Secondly, as in the previous example, the bishop is completely cut off from the other side of the board.
 The difference is that here it is white’s own pawns that stop the bishop from getting any activity.
-The only thing white can try to do here is create some counterplay on the queenside, but it is not going to be easy.
+The only thing white can try to do here is created some counterplay on the queenside, but it is not going to be easy.

-Now the bishop is restricted and black can continue with his plan.
+Now, he restricts the bishop.
+And, black can continue with his plan.